Tales of a Fourth Grade Nothing

 Why widely assigned

 This Middle Grade Fiction title, reads at early-reader complexity, typically at grades 2–5.
-Written in the 1970s; pairs with curriculum units on siblings and family; cited across 1 curriculum framework.
+Written in the 1970s; pairs with curriculum units on siblings and family; cited across 7 curriculum frameworks.

 Themes